jundalisay/superb/content/en/research/modern/rcep/chapter-19.md

+---
-CHAPTER 19
+heading: Chapter 19
-DISPUTE SETTLEMENT
+title: "Definitions"
+description: "Definitions and Objectives"
+date: 2022-12-07
+image: "/covers/rcep.jpg"
+linkTitle: "Chapter 19"
+---

-Article 19.1: Definitions
+## Article 19.1: Definitions

-For the purposes of this Chapter:
-(a) Complaining Party means any Party or Parties that requests consultations pursuant to paragraph 1 of Article 19.6 (Consultations);
+- (a) 'Complaining Party' is any Party or Parties that requests consultations pursuant to paragraph 1 of Article 19.6 (Consultations)
-(b) Parties to the dispute means the Complaining Party and the Responding Party;
-(c) Party to the dispute means the Complaining Party or the Responding Party;
+- (b) 'Parties to the dispute' means the Complaining Party and the Responding Party (c) Party to the dispute means the Complaining Party or the Responding Party;
 (d) Responding Party means any Party to which the request